 The Christ has the right to tell us we can decide to love.
 A group of people mentally abused and assalted him through mocking statements and gestures, slapping him and spitting in his face.
 Humiliation then gave way to physical suffering as he was stripped, whipped, beaten, and then crucified.
 Because Jesus announced that no one would take his life from him as evidenced by the fact that he had 12 legions of angels at his disposal to release him up to the very last moment, he chose the nails because of his love for us./3 From the cross, the words went up to the Father, “Father forgive them for they do not know what they are doing.”/4 In spite of his circumstances, Jesus chose to love that we might be saved.
 Jesus has the right to tell us to love even our enemy.

 Unresolved anger is another powerful barrier to loving.
 We see hidden anger through inappropriate outbursts.
-Such anger arises from feelings of fear, frustration, hurt or some combination of these as a result of unfulfilled expectations.
-Such anger causes us to distance ourselves from God, others, and even taking care of ourselves, not to mention developing into a mature person.
+Such anger might arise from feelings of fear, frustration, hurt or some combination of these as a result of unfulfilled expectations.
+Such anger can cause us to distance ourselves from God, others, and even from taking care of ourselves, not to mention prevent us from spiritual growth.

 Here are some steps which may help with unresolved anger: